sparseghian24/sparseghian24.github.io/README.md

 - change project idea to reflect time schedule (probably a computer game like 2048 or that snake game) + research

 24:
-- figure out how/if use replit or spider and write pseudo code
+- figure out how/if to use replit or spider and write pseudo code
 25:
 - continue with pseudo code
 26: